carlpiehl/WebAppProg/SignInProject/script.md

 You can use the same login page that you would usually use, but this time you log in with an admin account.

-*Login in using admin credentials*
+*Login in using username todd and password todd*

 Once you've logged in you will automatically be sent to the admin homepage.
 This page gives you the option of adding or removing products from the database.